CIDoubleAgent/California-National-Parks-List/Instructions.md

 1. Copyright year
 2. Legal links (Privacy Policy, Term and Conditions)
 3. Page title
-4. Social links
+4. Social links<br>

-You can have the links point to wherever you want.
-The sections should be laid out on wide viewports with the legal links on the left with copyright year just below them, page title centered at the top, and social links right aligned on the right side.
+You can have the links point to wherever you want.<br>
+The sections should be laid out on wide viewports with the legal links on the left with copyright year just below them, page title centered at the top, and social links right aligned on the right side.<br>
+On narrow viewports everything should be centered and stacked from top to bottom: page title, legal links, social links, copyright year.
+## Deliverables
+When you've completed the project, push all files to a GitHub repository and send us a link.
+Have fun!
+These are the elements we'd like to see.
+However, feel free to add additional features you feel would demonstrate your skills and set you apart.